hsolbrig/PyShEx/README.md

 * 0.7.0 -- Fixes for issues 28, 29 and 30
 * 0.7.1 -- Fix issue 26
 * 0.7.2 -- Upgrade error reporting
+* 0.7.3 -- Report using namespaces, enhance PrefixLib to inject into a module

 ## Installation
 ```bash